MasterChef (American TV series) season 14: Elimination table

 (WINNER) This cook won the competition.

 (RUNNER-UP) This cook finished as a runner-up in the finals.

 (WIN) The cook won the individual challenge (Mystery Box Challenge/Skills Test or Elimination Test).

 (WIN) The cook was on the winning team in the Team Challenge and directly advanced to the next round.

 (HIGH) The cook was one of the top entries in the individual challenge but didn't win.

 (HIGH) The cook was one of the top entries in the Team Challenge.

 (IN) The cook wasn't selected as a top or bottom entry in an individual challenge.

 (IN) The cook wasn't selected as a top or bottom entry in a team challenge.

 (IMM) The cook didn't have to compete in that round of the competition and was safe from elimination.

 (IMM) The cook had to compete in that round of the competition but was safe from elimination.

+(IMM) The cook was selected by the winner of the previous challenge and didn't have to compete in the Elimination Test.

 (LOW) The cook was one of the bottom entries in an individual challenge, and was the last person to advance.

 (LOW) The cook was one of the bottom entries in the Team Challenge and they advanced.

 (ELIM) The cook was eliminated from MasterChef.